fowles/unleashing-protobuf-evolution/index.md

 **Alternately, if all the strings in this file were not ready, we can simply specify the feature at the top level.**

-**As an aside, you may be asking yourselves "what is this syntax?".
-This is an existing syntax in protobuf files for *custom options*.
-The only new grammar production required for this is for the first `edition` line.**
+**As an aside, you may be asking yourselves "what is this syntax we're using?".
+This is a pre-existing syntax in protobuf files for *custom options*.
+The only changes to the protobuf grammar required for this are for the first `edition` line.**

 *ADVANCE*